johanneskastl/rke2_three_servers_with_vagrant_libvirt/README.md

 ## Increasing or decreasing the number of nodes

 In case you want to decrease the number of nodes: Don't.
 Use [this Vagrant setup](https://github.com/johanneskastl/rke2_singlenode_with_vagrant_libvirt) instead.
+The reason is that etcd needs a quorum, i.e. if one node fails the others are still able to make a decision.
+With three servers it works, but not with two.
+So the only smaller number of server nodes is one, hence: use the other setup...

 In case you want to increase the number of nodes, you need to adjust two lines in the `Vagrantfile`: